CCE Country Profile

 As part of the 2016-2020 National Sustainable Development Plan, Goal 13 aims to “Strengthen resilience to combat the impacts of climate change and natural disasters” (2016, p.
 44).

 The 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) was introduced to support the establishment of resilient and sustainable communities.
-The Plan’s objectives include creating awareness, building capacity, influencing behavioral change, facilitating feedback for purposes of monitoring and evaluation, and informing the public about the Action Plan and its outcomes.
+The Plan’s objectives include creating awareness, building capacity, influencing behavioural change, facilitating feedback for purposes of monitoring and evaluation, and informing the public about the Action Plan and its outcomes.
 The Action Plan is the lynchpin in creating an integrated approach to guide the Cook Islands’ climate change and disaster responses.
-This includes reducing the Islands’ carbon emissions in line with the county’s commitments to the Kyoto Protocol.
+This includes reducing the Islands’ carbon emissions in line with the country’s commitments to the Kyoto Protocol.

 The National Climate Change Policy 2018-2028 (2018) represents a multi-sectoral approach to climate change policy implementation.
 The Climate Change Cook Islands Office is primarily responsible for implementing the Policy.
 The Policy’s objectives are to improve the country’s adaptation and mitigation efforts; mainstream and coordinate climate change responses across policy and government agencies; and meet the country’s international climate change commitments through domestic responses.
 The Policy outlines eight policy measures, which include strengthening resilience and reducing vulnerability to climate change, fostering community participation, and Akono’anga Maori (working with traditional leaders and utilizing traditional methods for minimizing the effects of climate change).
 Another policy measure titled, ‘Build Capacity and Educate,’ asserts that implementing climate change activities requires increased capacity across all government and non-government sectors, with a particular emphasis on the field of climate change science.
 Additionally, the Policy’s Cross Cutting Area 9.1.4 on ‘Education and Public Awareness’ specifically seeks to “strengthen education and the public awareness on climate change at all levels, including through school curricula” (2018, p.
 14).

 In efforts to protect the Islands’ precious marine resources, the Ministry of Climate Change and Disaster Risk Management declared the entire Exclusive Economic Zone a marine park and developed the 2017 Marae Moana Policy.
 This Policy aims to conserve biodiversity and natural assets in oceans, reefs, and islands while balancing sustainable development and economic interests.
-The Policy is compliant with the United Nations Convention of Biological Diversity.
+The Policy is compliant with the United Nations Convention on Biological Diversity.
 Under the Marae Moana Policy, 17 environmental protection policies have been either enacted or drafted.

 Education and communication